curlyjason/AMPfg10/README.md

       - webrunner must be called on a full path `dev.fg.com/app/webroot/test.php`.
 Some .htaccess problem?
    - Testing data connections are not working.
    - Took care of Session->flash change to Flash Helper/Component
+- 10/26
+    - Restructuring: made app/Vendor folder so it holds all the vendor files including the cake core.
+    After some research this seemed to be the correct construction for a 2.10 app.
+This will result naturally from composing with the composer.json file inside the app folder.
 - 10/28
     - Controller deprecations are complete
     - disableCache() deprecation was ignored